inetum-orleans/docker-devbox-ddb/docs/references/features/git.md

 Feature Configuration
 ---

 - `disabled`: Definition of the status of the feature.
-If set to True, every git automation will be disabled.
+If set to True, all git automations will be disabled.
     - type: boolean
     - default value: False